GaijinEntertainment/daScript/doc/source/reference/language/lambdas.rst

 The rational behind passing lambda by reference is that when delete is called

-    1. finalizer is invoked for the capture data
+    1. the finalizer is invoked for the capture data
-    2. capture is replaced via null
+    2. the capture is replaced via null

-Lack of copy or move insures there are no multiple pointers to the single instance of capture data floating around.
+The lack of a copy or move ensures there are not multiple pointers to a single instance of the captured data floating around.